xirf/hanashi/README.md

 <h1 align="center">HANASHI</h1>

 <p align="center">
-Hanashi is an Android application developed in Kotlin and Java, using the Android Studio Iguana | 2023.2.1 Patch 2 IDE.
-The application uses Gradle for build automation.
+Hanashi is a mobile application that allows users to read and share story snippets.
+The app is built using Kotlin and uses dicoing's story API to fetch the stories.
+The app also uses Google Maps API to display the location of the stories.
 </p>

 ## Getting Started